-An application is made to the Local Authority under the guidelines as set out in the Special Educational Needs and Disability Code of Practice: 0 to 25 years July 2014.

-Parents and Carers are fully consulted and involved in this process.
+An application is made to the Local Authority under the guidelines as set out in the Special Educational Needs and Disability Code of Practice: 0 to 25 years July 2014.Parents and Carers are fully consulted and involved in this process.

-Provision for pupils with SEND is regularly reviewed and targeted in response to the needs of the pupils.
+Provision for pupils with SEND is regularly reviewed and planned in response to the needs of the pupils.
+The school uses a Trauma informed approach and this particularly supports children's emotional and mental health well-being.